 The Food as Medicine Institute (FAMI) Alliance is a partnership between National University of Natural Medicine’s (NUNM) Food as Medicine Institute and other like-minded healthcare institutions.
 The FAMI Alliance was created to help expand community based nutrition education to reduce chronic diseases using food as medicine.

-FAMI Alliance Locations
+FAMI Alliance Members

 Saint Luke’s Hospital

 Saint Luke’s Hospital of Kansas City is a tertiary and quaternary referral center.
 Under the umbrella of Saint Luke’s Health System, Saint Luke’s Mid-America Heart Institute is the nation’s first heart hospital and leader in cardiovascular disease treatment and research.

 Saint Luke’s Muriel I. Kauffman Women’s Heart Center was founded in 1994 and is recognized as the first women’s heart center of its kind in the United States, taking a proactive role publicly addressing the unique aspects and challenges related to women’s heart health.
 The Center strives to empower women to be proactive and to take ownership of their risk factors through education and risk factor awareness.
 Community and workplace education, along with a family and friend focused approach to promote heart healthier families have become an encompassing strategy, as women remain the primary health care decision makers in their family domain.